 As someone who worked for a market research company, I already know what lengths companies are willing to go through in order to get data they can use to improve their products.

-If the thought of your opinion being used to improve to your product or service excites you, then you definitely need to fill out these surveys.
+If the thought of your opinion being used to improve to your product or service excites you, then you definitely need to filling out these surveys.
 Below are legitimate (emphasis on legitimate) survey sites that you can sign up for in order to get compensated for your opinion.

 Get paid for shopping?
 Yes, please!
 That’s exactly what will happen when you use these apps.
 Some of these apps request you to “check in” when your at the store so you can get points or scan certain items so you can get points.
 These sites allow you the ability to gain points that you can turn in for cash or gift cards.

 It’s important that if you decide to start a blog, that you do so with the intention that it’s about a topic that excites you.
 If you’re the type of person that craves instant gratification, then do yourself a favor and skip this side hustle.
 If you’re just doing it for the money, you’re going to be sorely disappointed.

 Starting a blog is easy.
 Don’t don’t let the tech side of setting up your blog scare you.
 I created a course to help you build and customize your own blog called Slay with WordPress. but maintaining and promoting it is a whole different story.
 I’m not stating this to scare you, but just warning you to think of this side hustle as one that is more of a long term investment.
 You can anticipate the amount of success to expect based on how much time you devote to your blog.

 Below are some of the sites and tools that I use to operate Starengu.
 If you’re interested in seeing my entire list then be sure download our resource list.
 I wanted to specifically share the below items because they have affiliate programs.
 Getting paid for using a product that you already know and love is icing on the cake.
 You might as well get your slice. 😉